Oil & Gas Development

 The momentum and scale of oil and gas development in the U.S. set in motion by the Bush administration coupled with hydrofracking technologies has resulted in such an uptick in domestic oil production that by 2011 oil production in the U.S. was the highest it had been in the previous eight years.
 U.S. oil production is now 13% higher than any of the Bush administration years.
 Natural gas exploration and production has also reached such an unprecedented scale that there is now a glut of natural gas production in the U.S. and there is concern that well field yields will have to be curtailed because of lack of storage.

-There is currently active interest in one of the few ares of the San Luis Valley where buried sedimentary deposits can be accessed- around the town of del Norte.
+There is currently active interest in one of the few ares of the San Luis Valley where buried sedimentary deposits can be accessed- around the town of Del Norte.
 Much of the San Luis Valley floor consists of thousands of feet of alluvial outwash.
-The Sangre de Cristo range is predominantly uplifted metamorphic rock while the San Juans are a result of extensive volcanic deposits neither of which have ever produced any hydrocarbons.
+The Sangre de Cristo range is predominantly uplifted metamorphic rock while the San Juans are a result of extensive volcanic deposits and neither geologocal types have ever produced marketable hydrocarbons.
 This may not discourage some explorations, however, so we will keep you updated if other regions are slated for developmental exploration.

 During the Bush Administration, oil and gas development on public lands reached an unprecedented high.
 At the end of 2008, just before leaving office, leases were offered on lands adjacent to or within the viewshed of three national parks: Arches, Dinosaur, and Canyonlands.
 (See Utah Oil & Gas).
 This was the final attempt by the Bush Administration to allow our finest public lands to be opened up for development.